Alliance Française of New Orleans: History

 In 1888, the Athénée Louisianais, (est. 1876) a francophone literary society founded in New Orleans, came into contact with the Alliance Française and later joined the Alliances Françaises network.

+In 1902, Alcee Fortier, professor of Tulane University and president of the Athénée Louisianais is vice-president of the newly created Federation de L'Alliance Francaise in the United States.

 In 1936, the Athénée Louisianais no longer published literary works and becomes a simple Alliance Française chapter that publishes its annual accounts.

 In 1975, Josette Brandt arrived in New Orleans and began efforts to convince the French general consul of that time to allow her to recreate a chapter of Alliance Francaise, where she had worked in Lima, Peru.
 She convinced them to let her begin a Consular School in the rooms downstairs from the General Consulate on St. Charles Avenue.

 In 1983, Jean Charpentier arrived as Attaché Culturel.
 He immediately seized upon the idea of an Alliance Française in New Orleans.
 He convinced M. Daniel de Monterville to try and find funds to begin the project from people in New Orleans who were interested in cultural affairs.

 On January 2, 1984, M. Charpentier met with Mme Brandt and M de Monterville in the office of an attorney to sign the articles of incorporation.
 M. de Monterville was the first president of the board of directors for the new non-profit corporation and Mme Brandt was the treasurer.

 In 1987 l’Alliance Française found a building it could afford, on its present location at 1519 Jackson Avenue.
 The school was moved from the consulate building in 1988 and began to hold classes on one floor only.
 The second floor was renovated two years later, giving us several more classrooms.

-Today, it counts more than 500 members and more than 600 registrations in French classes a year.
+Today, it counts more than 650 members and more than 800 enrollments in French classes a year.
 Its operating budget comes from tuitions, memberships and contributions (individuals, corporations and foundations.)

 With a Board of Directors of 16 members, it has 4 employees, 28 teachers and c.
 70 regular volunteers.